Instagram Ghost Followers – How to Remove Fake Followers on Instagram

 You spend an hour crafting the perfect Instagram post, you hit the “share” button and then you wait anxiously for the likes and comments to start rolling in.
 Just like the good ol’ days.

 But something has changed.
 You no longer receive the same level of engagement that you used to.
 Things are different now and have been this way for a while.
 You’re working hard on your social game and you’re putting out some of the best content that you’ve ever created.
-But the results are heading in the opposite direction.
+But the results are headed in the opposite direction.

 If this sounds like your situation, then it’s possible that you’re a victim of ghost followers.